FIWARE/tutorials.CRUD-Operations/README.md

 | **PATCH**   | :x:   | :x:   |
 | **DELETE**  | :x:  | DELETE an entity from the context   |

+A complete list of entity endpoints can be found by looking at the [NSGI v2 Swagger Specification](https://swagger.lab.fiware.org/?url=https://raw.githubusercontent.com/Fiware/specifications/master/OpenAPI/ngsiv2/ngsiv2-openapi.json#/Entities)

 ## Attribute CRUD Operations

-To perform CRUD operations on attributes, the `<entity>` must be known.
+To perform CRUD operations on attributes, the `<entity-id>` must be known.
 Each attribute is effectively a key value pair.

   There are three endpoints:

-*  `/v2/entities/<entity>/attrs`  is only used for a patch operation to update one or more exisiting attributes.
+*  `/v2/entities/<entity-id>/attrs`  is only used for a patch operation to update one or more exisiting attributes.
-*  `/v2/entities/<entity>/attrs/<attribute>`  is used to manipulate an attribute as a whole.
+*  `/v2/entities/<entity-id>/attrs/<attribute>`  is used to manipulate an attribute as a whole.
-*  `/v2/entities/<entity>/attrs/<attribute>/value`  is used to read or update the `value` of an attribute, leaving the `type` untouched.
+*  `/v2/entities/<entity-id>/attrs/<attribute>/value`  is used to read or update the `value` of an attribute, leaving the `type` untouched.

 | HTTP Verb   | `.../attrs`  | `.../attrs/<attribute>`  | `.../attrs/<attribute>/value`  |